GrantMoe/grantmoe.github.io/_pages/about.md

 Grant like robots and brains

-For his college entrance essay, he chose to write about LEGO spaceships.
+For his college application essay, he chose to write about LEGO spaceships.